fVazquezs/Unity-2D/README.md

 # Unity-2D
-This is a repository for all the projects created at the Unity 2D cours at udemy
+This is a repository for all the projects created at the Unity 2D course at udemy